alparslanu6347/learning-gitlab-cicd/README.md

+# learning-gitlab-cicd

-# Part-1 : Launch a gitlab-server on AWS
+## Part-1 : Launch a gitlab-server on AWS

 - Go to AWS Management Console, we need a `gitlab-server` and we need to install agent into that server.